predrag3141/PSLQ/README.md

 Before giving details about the SRS strategy, the term "gentle Hermite reduction" needs to be defined.
 The original 1992 PSLQ paper defines Hermite reduction in the context of PSLQ as a technique that minimizes the entries below the diagonal of _H_ to the greatest extent possible.
 The SRS strategy depends on row _n_ being non-zero, so Hermite reduction in this sense is too harsh.
 Since every row is eventually combined with row _n_, no row should be Hermite reduced to the maximum extent.

 On the other hand, some reduction is needed to keep the interior of _H_ from growing without bound.
 "Gentle Hermite reduction" is this middle ground.
 Pick a small multiple of the diagonal elements, e.g. _2|H<sub>j,j</sub>|_, below which to maintain the absolute values below the diagonal in each column _j_.
 After a pair of rows are modified in the SRS strategy, reduce the non-diagonal elements of those rows below the chosen multiple of the diagonal elements above them.
+This applies to all but the sub-diagonal, _H<sub>2,1</sub>_, _H<sub>3,2</sub>_, ..., _H<sub>n-2,n-1</sub>_, which should always be reduced below half of the diagonal elements above them in absolute value.
+The sub-diagonal must be as small as possible to enable operations on adjacent rows to push large diagonal elements down and to the right.

 The SRS strategy runs in three modes, <b>Swap</b>, <b>Reduce</b> and <b>Solve</b>.
 Upon exiting <b>Swap</b> mode, a termination check is performed, but <b>Termination Check</b> is not considered a mode, because termination happens just once and it would mess up the name of the strategy.
 Here, "zero" refers to _0_ up to the precision of the numbers in _H_.
 - <b>Swap</b>: Swap rows (or perform a general integer-valued, unit-determinant row operation) when doing so improves the diagonal of _H_.
 Improving the diagonal is defined as starting with _|H<sub>j,j</sub>| > |H<sub>j+1,j+1</sub>|_ for some _j_ with _1 &le; j < n-1_, performing a row operation and corner removal, and thereby reducing _|H<sub>j,j</sub>|_.
 The row operation to perform on each iteration is the one that reduces _|H<sub>j,j,</sub>|_ by the greatest factor over all choices of _j_ and all operations on rows _j_ and _j+1_.
 At the end of each iteration in <b>Swap</b> mode, perform gentle Hermite reduction on the modified rows.